pmndrs/uikit/docs/getting-started/components-and-properties.md

 ## Ref

-Each component exposes the `ComponentInternals` when using a `ref`.
+Each component exposes internal information when using a `ref`.
+For instance, the container component exposes internals of the type `ContainerRef`.
 The component internals provide you with access to

 | Property            | Explanation                                                                                                     |
 | ------------------- | --------------------------------------------------------------------------------------------------------------- |